bit4mind/anon-service/README.md

 the transparent proxy type or reconfigure resolvers/relays before each reactivation of the service; you can stop the service without deleting the data and then reactivate it faster.
-You can change ip through the dedicated option or simply by restarting the service (more effective).
+You can change your IP address through the dedicated option or simply by restarting the service (more effective).
 You can install it to start automatically at boot: in this case you could restart service simply restarting your connection and continue to use the script for changing IP address, configuring dnscrypt servers and relays or removing all things.